 - Establish rigorous and effective change management

 A successful merger depends on a well-planned post-merger integration (PMI) with careful preparation, planning, and execution.
 Burnie Group has successfully supported clients across various industries through mergers, acquisitions and integrations.
-Based on these experiences, we identified 15 post-merger integration success factors to ensure that your integration delivers on expectations and runs smoothly.
+Based on these experiences, we identified 15 tips for successful post-merger integration to ensure that your integration delivers on expectations and runs smoothly.

 Establish a strong integration management office